1997 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1997-D PL Penny Value

-The 1973-D Proof-Like penny represents an extraordinary anomaly in Lincoln cent production.
-While Denver struck over 4.5 billion regular pennies in 1973, only a handful achieved the coveted PL designation.
+The 1997-D Proof-Like (PL) penny is an extraordinary anomaly in Lincoln cent production.
+While Denver struck over 4.5 billion regular pennies in 1997, only a tiny handful achieved the coveted PL designation — meaning they display mirror-like reflective fields similar to proof coins, despite being produced on standard business strike equipment.

 The population data reveals just 5 examples graded between MS66 and MS68, with only one specimen achieving MS68RD PL status.
-This top-graded coin sold for $21 on eBay in July 2021, though the MS68 grade typically commands $750 according to price guides.
+PL means “Proof-Like” and describes a coin whose fields (the flat background areas) show unusually strong reflectivity, typically from fresh or well-polished dies at the very start of a production run.
+This top-graded PL coin sold for $21 on eBay in July 2021, though price guides place the MS68 grade at approximately $750.

 1997-D PL Penny Price/Grade Chart